rspamd/rspamd/doc/modules/ratelimit.md

 Ratelimits are recalculated as follows:

 1) Generate a score for the particular ratelimit/sender combination between -1 and 1.
-If the ratelimit is of `asn` type this is calculated based on ASN reputation; If the ratelimit is of types `ip/to_ip/to_ip_from/bounce_to_ip` this is calculated based on IP reputation or, if available data is unsufficient- based on one of IPNet/ASN/country reputation (in this order), where one of these has sufficient data.
+If the ratelimit is of `asn` type this is calculated based on ASN reputation; If the ratelimit is of types `ip/to_ip/to_ip_from/bounce_to_ip` this is calculated based on IP reputation or, if available data is unsufficient - based on one of IPNet/ASN/country reputation (in this order), where one of these has sufficient data.
 If reputation is unknown the assigned score is 1.

 2.1) If score is positive (reputation is bad), recalculate both size of bucket and leak rate as follows: